ktorio/ktor-documentation/topics/server-war.md

 ## Generate and deploy a WAR archive {id="generate-war"}

-To generate a WAR file with your application using the [War](#configure-war) plugin, execute the `war` task.
-For the [jetty-war](https://github.com/ktorio/ktor-documentation/tree/%ktor_version%/codeSnippets/snippets/jetty-war) example, a command looks as follows:
+To generate a WAR archive using the [`War`](#configure-war) plugin, run the `war` task.
+For the [`jetty-war`](https://github.com/ktorio/ktor-documentation/tree/%ktor_version%/codeSnippets/snippets/jetty-war) sample project, the command looks as follows:

 ```Bash
 ./gradlew :jetty-war:war
 ```

+After the task completes, the `jetty-war.war` is available in the <path>build/libs</path> directory of the corresponding module.

+To deploy the generated archive, copy the file to the <path>jetty/webapps</path> directory in your servlet container.

-The `jetty-war.war` is created in the `build/libs` directory.
-You can deploy the generated archive inside a servlet container by copying it to the `jetty/webapps` directory.
-For instance, a `Dockerfile` below shows how to run the created WAR inside a Jetty or Tomcat servlet container:
+The following `Dockerfile` example shows how to run the generated WAR file inside a Jetty or Tomcat servlet container:

 <tabs>
 <tab title="Jetty">